 What iOS 8 was made for

-Unfortunately, most iOS apps out there can’t yet take advantage of the iPhone 6’s larger display properly.
+Unfortunately, most iOS apps out there can’t yet take advantage of the iPhone 6’s larger show properly.
 Many apps run a scaled up version of their resolution on the iPhone 5, which makes their interface look comically huge.
-It’s not nearly as bad as the black bars we saw on older apps when the iPhone 5 launched, but it’s likely going to be a while until all of your favorite apps adapt to the new display size.
-(Even if an app claims it’s “iOS ready,” that doesn’t mean it’s ready for the bigger phones).
+It’s not nearly as terrible as the black bars we saw on older apps when the iPhone 5 launched, but it’s likely going to be a while until all of your favorite apps adapt to the new show size.
+(Even if an app claims it’s “iOS ready,” that doesn’t mean it’s ready for the larger phones).

 You can also choose to run the iPhone 6’s entire interface with the zoomed in look, which could be useful for seniors and others with eyesight issues.